camunda/camunda-docs-manual/content/reference/rest/external-task/post-bpmn-error.md

 ---

-Report a business error from a running external task to the process engine.
+Report a business error in the context of a running external task.
 The error code must be specified to identify the BPMN error handler.

 # Method